-To make the time correspondence between the input video and the reference motion, we start with marking their keytimes, that is, the moments of interaction between the actor and his/her surrounding environments in the video.
-Again, this can be done either automatically with existing image tracking methods or interactively.
+To make the time correspondence between the input video and the reference motion, we start with interactively marking their keytimes, that is, the moments of interaction between the actor and his/her surrounding environment in the video.
 We timewarp the reference motion to synchronize its keytimes with those of the video.
 This process reparameterizes the reference motion clip.
-We use the timewarped motion as an initial guess for the target motion to reconstruct.
+We use the timewarped motion as an initial guess for the target motion.

-To obtain a relative posture of the 3D configuration of the articulated figure with respect to the root segment, we establish the constraints that force their projected joint positions are coincident with the corresponding features in the video.
+To obtain a relative posture of the 3D configuration of the articulated figure with respect to the root segment, we establish the constraints that force their projected joint positions to be coincident with the corresponding features in the video.
 Since there are, in general, multiple configurations that satisfy these constraints, we use an objective function to select a configuration that has minimum deviation from that of the reference motion.
 We propose an efficient method to acquire the articulated body configuration as well as the unknown camera parameters, simultaneously.
-To construct a smooth motion, we compute the posture difference between the reference motion and the reconstructed motion at each frame, and then make a posture displacement map that approximate the posture differences using the multilevel B-spline approximation technique [14].
+To construct a smooth motion, we compute the posture difference between the reference motion and the reconstructed motion at each frame, and then make a posture displacement map that approximates the posture differences with the multilevel B-spline [15].
 With this map, we deform the reference motion.

 Finally, we estimate a root trajectory to complete the reconstruction process.
 We have two different cases: In the first case, we deal with the motion that exhibits some interactions between the actor and his/her surrounding environment.
 In this case, we modify the root trajectory of the reference motion to acquire a feasible root trajectory of the target motion that preserves the interactions.
-Using the multilevel B-spline approximation technique [14], we interpolate the displacement of the root segment at each frame of the interaction while smoothly propagating approximation errors to neighboring frames.
+Using the multilevel B-spline approximation technique [15], we interpolate the displacement of the root segment at each frame of the interaction while smoothly propagating approximation errors to neighboring frames.
 In the second case, we treat a motion that does not show such interactions.
 In this case, we exploit the dynamic property of the reference motion that should be preserved.
-In particular, assuming that the articulated figure consists of a set of rigid segments, we obtain the root trajectory of the motion.
+In particular, assuming that the articulated figure consists of a set of rigid segments, we obtain the root trajectory of the motion from the center of gravity(COG) trajectory of the reference motion.

 The remainder of this paper is organized as follows.
-Section 4 describes our keytime-based timewarping, and section 5 shows how we can obtain a proper camera parameters and a sequence of relative postures from the input video.
+Section 4 describes our keytime-based timewarping, and section 5 shows how we can obtain proper camera parameters and a sequence of relative postures from the input video.
 In section 6, we complete the motion reconstruction process combining the relative postures and the root trajectory.
 Section 7 demonstrates experimental results for shooting motions of soccer players.
-Finally, we conclude this paper in section 8.
+After discussing our scheme in section 8, we finally conclude this paper in section 9.